Jimmy Sweeney: Early life

-Named after his father, who was born in Nashville; he was of West Indian descent.
+Named after his father, who was born in Nashville.
 The second child of thirteen.
 A gifted American football player as a boy, he was a self-taught guitarist.
 He was born, raised, and based in Nashville, Tennessee all of his life.
 In 1943 he was drafted as Private into the US Army, at Camp Forrest, Tennessee, and was eventually honourably discharged.
 He married his wife Elsie in Jan 1941, and made ends meet as a carpenter.

 Solo career

 He recorded under various names; Jimmy Sweeney, Jimmy Bell and Jimmy Destry.

 He was the lead singer of "The Five Bars", who later changed their name to "The Varieteers".

-On the 8 Jul 1948 the Varieteers appeared as guests on the "Appointment With Music" (an NBC radio show originating from WSM, Nashville).
+On the 8 Jul 1948 the Varieteers appeared as guests on Appointment With Music (an NBC radio show originating from WSM, Nashville).
 The Varieteers, sang "All Dressed Up With A Broken Heart"...
-The host was Snooky Lanson, with Dorohy Dillard & Beasley Smith and his orchestra.
+The host was Snooky Lanson, with Dorothy Dillard & Beasley Smith and his orchestra.

 In Oct 53, the Varieteers were at Ciro's in Hollywood.
 They performed in the intermissions between sets of Xavier Cugat and Abbe Lane.

 He travelled throughout the U.S. and Canada promoting his recordings gathering a legion of fans.
 However great success was to elude him.